 Problems With the Head or Throat

-As adorable as pugs, pekes, bulldogs, and Boston terriers are, panting is normal for these flat-faced breeds.
+As adorable as Pugs, Pekingese, English Bulldogs, and Boston Terriers are, panting and breathing heavily through the nose is normal for these flat-faced breeds.
 The American College of Veterinary Surgeons explains this is due to:

 - Narrow nostrils

 The canny Pug parent knows what's normal for their dog and is alert for changes such as unusual drooling, refusal to move, or blue gums.
 If your canine pal starts struggling, keep them cool and carry them home.
 If they aren't wolfing down treats within a few minutes, seek urgent veterinary attention.
 It's also good to know that it's common for owners of flat-faced (brachycephalic) breeds to see their dog breathe fast through the nose while sleeping.

 A snotty nose makes it difficult to breathe.
 However, rather than a head cold, most fur friends suffer from a long-term bacterial (or occasionally fungal) infection called rhinitis in the nasal chambers.
 Rhinitis is more of an inconvenience than it is life-threatening.
 However, prompt treatment at the first signs of this infection can nip it in the bud and prevent it from dragging on.
 The first signs of rhinitis are a sniffle and drippy nose.
 Clues include sneezing or the dog licking their nose more frequently, as they use their tongue as a handkerchief.

 Just as standing on a hose stops water flowing, anything that squashes the windpipe (trachea) makes it difficult to breathe.
 A simple example is a dog that pulls on their collar, half-choking themselves.
 In this case, rapid breathing is a sign the dog is struggling.
 It's important not to overexert the dog and to seek veterinary attention.
 Except for kennel cough, these conditions are slow-burners that get worse over time.